Josh Bell Player Props: Guardians vs. Orioles

-The Cleveland Guardians, including Josh Bell (.273 slugging percentage in past 10 games, including zero homers), take on starting pitcher Tyler Wells and the Baltimore Orioles at Oriole Park at Camden Yards, Monday at 1:05 PM ET.
+Josh Bell -- with a slugging percentage of .273 in his past 10 games, including zero homers) -- will be in action for the Cleveland Guardians against the Baltimore Orioles, with Kyle Gibson on the mound, on May 30 at 7:05 PM ET.

-In his most recent game, he strung together two hits (going 2-for-4 with a double and an RBI) against the Cardinals.
+He had two hits (going 2-for-4 with a double and an RBI) in his most recent game against the Cardinals.

 Josh Bell Game Info & Props vs. the Orioles